Summer Sale20% OFFView deals

 10. Grammarly

-Grammarly is an essential writing assistant for students who want to submit polished essays, research papers, and emails.
+Grammarly (whose parent company rebranded to Superhuman in late 2025, though the writing product keeps its name) is an essential writing assistant for students who want to submit polished essays, research papers, and emails.
 It goes beyond basic spell check, catching grammar mistakes, unclear sentences, and tone issues in real time as you write.
 The free tier handles core grammar and spelling, while the premium version offers full-sentence rewrites, plagiarism detection, and tone adjustments — all critical for academic writing.

-The app works everywhere you write — browser extensions, desktop apps, and mobile keyboards — making it seamless to use across Google Docs, Word, email, and even discussion board posts.
+The app works everywhere you write, including browser extensions, desktop apps, and mobile keyboards, so you can use it across Google Docs, Word, email, and even discussion board posts.
 For students whose first language isn't English, Grammarly is especially valuable for catching nuanced errors that standard spell checkers miss.

 Key Details & Tips